d-reader-organization/.github/profile/README.md

 ### [d-reader-mobile](https://github.com/d-reader-organization/d-reader-flutter)
 > Flutter

-📱 Android application for dReader project
+📱 Android application for the dReader project

 Mobile app for seamless discovering, trading, collecting, and reading of digital graphic novels.
 Published on Solana dApp store and Google Play store